-Which of the two to elect will occur within the first three weeks of class.
-Students pursuing the project-based portion will be required to present their project to the class during the last week of class, as well as submit a final report describing their project and its goals, plus some of their efforts towards realizing the goals.
+Since the lab projects have differing difficulty levels, the grading will differ based on the track chosen.
+The difficulty has to do with the alignment of the project with the lecture material, the availability of actual solutions (in some cases, there are none), and the amount of external study necessary.
+Which lab track to elect will occur within the first three weeks of class.
+Students pursuing the custom project-based lab experience will be required to present their project to the class during the last week of class, as well as submit a final report describing their project and its goals, plus some of their efforts towards realizing the goals.
 It is anticipated that the project-based trajectory might be more challenging than the standard trajectory due to the exploratory nature of the project.
 There will be some guidance by a group advisor to mitigate the difficulty.